 On some markers, you can replace the tips as they wear out.
 Nibs are less expensive than buying a new marker.
 There were not many brands like this from what I have seen.
 More research may be required.

 These are used for fine detail work and are also used largely for writing and calligraphy.
 Gives a tight crisp line that is especially good for outlining letters and doing fur on animal drawings.
 A 0.4mm tip is considered fine but there may be some that are even smaller.

 This is a dual-purpose tip that is capable of a semi-fine line up to broad strokes.
 The boldness of the line is created by holding it at different angles.
 The more straight up and down you are the finer the line but lean over just a bit and you get a bolder line.
 Tip sizes can vary but a good starting point might be 0.7mm to 1.0mm.

 If you like the idea of a self-loading brush then you will love this kind of tip.
 Especially nice to use for filling large areas.
 The watercolor brush tip marker will work well when creating washes in the field without the hassle of carrying paint and brush cleaners.
 This style of watercolor brush tip can work well when combined with your watercolor pencils as well.

 I found these to be more popular on highlighters but are also used for lettering and creating broad strokes.
 This tip is used for filling in larger areas quickly and works well when drawing bold lines.
 By using different angles and turning the marker you can create a line that starts fine, then broad and back to fine all in one stroke.

 My Pick For Best Type Of Markers

-I lean more to the drawing niche of art and may be somewhat drawn to the illustration and drawing types of markers which do not work as well for rock painting like some of the other styles reviewed.
+I lean more toward the drawing niche of art and maybe somewhat drawn to the illustration and drawing types of markers which do not work as well for rock painting as some of the other styles reviewed.